microsoft/ebpf-for-windows/docs/GettingStarted.md

 2. Switch to debug / x64
 3. Build solution

+#### Setting compile time options when building from Visual Studio IDE
+To build with specific compile time options:
+1. Select the project to modify from the Solution Explorer.
+2. Navigate to "C/C++" -> "Preprocessor" -> "Preprocessor Definitions"
+3. Add the option to the list of preprocessor options.

+Options available include:
+1. ```CONFIG_BPF_JIT_ALWAYS_ON``` - Compile eBPF Execution Context without support for eBPF interpreter.

 This will build the following binaries:

 * `ebpfcore.sys`: The kernel-mode execution context in which eBPF programs run.